 Photo by Experience Grand Rapids

 If your idea of fun includes shooting your friends with paint or biking wooded trails, get ready to kick off your celebration with some outside action.
 Play paintball at TC Paintball for a few hours, then clean up and hit downtown GR for food and beverage fun.

 While my kids love paintball, I’d rather muck it up on the trails.
 If that’s your group's preference too, grab your mountain bikes and head to Luton Park, Cannonsburg SGA Trail, or Merrell Trail.
 After any of these great rides, head downtown for a casual outdoor meal at Social House or Tupelo Honey.

 8. Or Get Really Clean

 If you’re up for a hot stone or deep tissue massage, Grand Rapids delivers with luxurious spa treatments at several spas.
 Just northeast of downtown, at The Woodhouse Day Spa, your group can indulge in full or partial day packages, massages, hydrafacials or get your nails done together.
 I love relaxing in their Quiet Room, where they offer you tea, wine or champagne while you lounge in your robe before your services begin.
 Tanaz Hair Boutique and Day Spa in Cascade offers similar spa packages and services.

-Or head downtown and pamper yourself and your friends at the Spa and Salon at the Amway Grand Plaza, which has sumptuous offerings.
+If you prefer a downtown spa, pamper yourself and your friends at Celeste Spa and Salon at the Amway Grand Plaza, or the JW Marriott’s Seraphina Spa, which has sumptuous offerings.
 Of course, you can make an entirely luxurious evening out of it by staying downtown, too.
-Both the Amway Grand Plaza and JW Marriott, which is connected by the skywalk, are elegant, upscale options.
+The Amway Grand Plaza and JW Marriott, connected by the skywalk, are elegant, upscale options.

 Start the evening at Woodrow's DuckPin Bowling then cap the night off at IDC.